 The group had a vision of a shared desire to foster a strong community which works together to develop its own solutions – a community which is self-reliant, responsive, resilient, and sustainable – a community where neighbourhoods are again full of people we know as our neighbours.

 In 2014 funding was secured from the Department of Internal Affairs Community Development Fund to employ a community worker for three years.
 Family Works Presbyterian Support Otago assisted the network by becoming a fundholder for the DIA funding.
+The New Zealand Police also need to be thanked as they offered an office in the Green Island Police Station for the Community Workers for free.

 The network formalised and became a legal entity registering with the Charities Commission in 2016.
 This ensured that the community were able to continue to support the work of Network, community projects and receive tax rebates for any donations made.